 If you want someone else to be able to get medical or dental information on you or your family while you are moving, you need to complete a DD Form 2870, "Authorization for Disclosure of Medical or Dental Information."

-Guam is limited in the health care services that are offered, that is why it is imperative that dependents receive and pass an overseas screening before arriving to Guam.
-Most military members and their families receive their health care at military treatment facilities unless referred to see a civilian doctor out in town.
-Military medical clinics are located on Naval Base Guam (NBG) and Andersen Air Force Base (AAFB); both are limited to out-patient services.
+Guam is limited in the health care services that are offered, which is why it is imperative that dependents receive and pass an overseas screening before arriving to Guam.
+Most military members and their families receive their health care at military treatment facilities unless referred to see a civilian doctor in town.
+Military medical clinics are located on Naval Base Guam and Andersen Air Force Base; both are limited to out-patient services.

-Emergency services are provided at both clinics but are limited to what can be provided and the hours of operation; ambulance service is provided 24 hours a day 7 days a week.
-The NBG Clinic is located at Barracks 6, Chapel Road; hours of operation are Monday, Wednesday, Thursday, and Friday, 7:30 a.m. to 4:00 p.m., Tuesday 7:30 a.m. to 5:00 p.m., closed weekends and holidays; call 671-344-9202 for more information.
-The AAFB clinics is located at Building 26001, Carolines Avenue, hours of operation are Monday - Friday, 8:00 a.m. - 5:00 p.m., closed the 2nd Wednesday of the month, weekends and holidays.
-Call 671-366-9355 for more information.
+Emergency services are provided at both clinics but are limited to what can be provided and the hours of operation.
+Ambulance service is provided 24 hours a day, seven days a week.
+Naval Base Guam, Branch Health Clinic Apra Harbor is located next to the NEX Gas Station.
+Hours of operation are Monday - Friday, 7 a.m. to 4 p.m.
+NBG Clinic is closed on weekends and holidays.
+Call 671-333-7118, for more information.
+The AAFB Clinic is located at Building 26001, Carolines Avenue.
+Hours of operation are Monday - Friday, 8 a.m.-4:30 p.m.
+AAFB Clinic is closed the second Wednesday of the month, weekends and holidays.
+Call 671-366-9355, for more information.

-To enroll bring, military ID(s), a copy of your orders, and your overseas medical clearance.
-For assistance, call the Guam TRICARE office at 671-344-9273.
+To enroll, bring military identification(s), a copy of your orders and your overseas medical clearance.
+For assistance, call the Guam TRICARE Office at 671-344-9273.

-As a full service hospital, Naval Hospital Guam provides quality care in many specialties and sub specialties.
-Services available at the Naval Hospital include:
+As a full-service hospital, U.S. Naval Hospital Guam provides quality care in many specialties and sub-specialties.
+Services available at U.S. Naval Hospital Guam include:

-Most clinics and services at Naval Hospital Guam -- with the exception of OB/GYN, Pediatrics, Family Practice, Optometry, and Immunizations -- require a physician's referral.
+Most clinics and services at U.S. Naval Hospital Guam, with the exception of OB-GYN, pediatrics, family practice, optometry and immunizations, require a physician's referral.

-Appropriate civilian medical facilities are available on Guam for civilians and their family members but a referral from your Primary Care Manager is necessary before seeking treatment.
+Appropriate civilian medical facilities are available on Guam for civilians and their family members, but a referral from your PCM is necessary before seeking treatment.
 Failure to do so may create out-of-pocket costs that become your responsibility.